xiaotdl/rental_property_deal_analysis/notes/booklist.md

 ## Buisiness
 - Rich Dad Poor Dad, by Robert Kiyosaki & Shron Lechter
 - Rich Dad's Cashflow Quadrant: Guide to Financial Freedom, by Robert Kiyosaki
+- The Richest Man In Babylon, by George S. Clason

 ### TOREAD
-- The Richest Man In Babylon, by George S. Clason
+- How to Win Friends & Influence People, by Dale Carnegie